tarantool/ansible-cartridge/doc/scenario.md

 ## Role Facts Descriptions

-Role facts are established during preparation, so you can use them at any step.
+Some of useful facts are established during preparation, so you can use them at any step:

-List of facts:

 - `instance_info` - information for a current instance.
 It's a dictionary with fields:
   - `app_conf_file` - path to file with application config;